ceciliacal/DEBS_2022/README.md

 There are two main applications inside one single Gradle project.

 To send data batches to our solution, it was created a Kafka producer application (class "kakfa.Producer").
 A kafka consumer ("kafka.Consumer") application was instead realized to listen to the Kafka broker's topic the producer sends data to, and to process those data with the open-source, data stream processing framework Apache Flink.
 Each time the 5-minute long tumbling window fires its results, it sends them back to the producer application through a Socket API.
-IP address is set to "localhost" but port must be passed as argument - e.g.: "6668" (see below "Setup").
+IP address is set to "localhost" (of the current machine the solution is running on e.g. a vm) but port must be passed as argument - e.g.: "6668" (see below "Setup").

 Results are eventually sent from the producer application to the evaluation platform through gRPC API  provided by the Grand Challenge chairs.